BushTrain460615/Shader-engine/README.md

 This is the repository for Shader Engine a game in which lies on a singular web page on the internet with no open-source code.

-This project is the result of reverse engineering the transpiled JavaScript code into readable Haxe code, which can now be built upon with ease.

 # Our goals
 * Shader options with lua shader support!!!
 * hscript support!!!